Nayakan: Critical reception

 Nayakan received critical acclaim.
+Varadarajan Mudaliar, who saw the film during a preview in Madras, expressed appreciation for it and said it "wasn't at all what I had expected".
+He added that it "made me realise that I could have been a better man".
 On 23 October 1987, N. Krishnaswamy of The Indian Express said, "[Nayakan] is a rare Tamil film.
 Sensitivity is its hallmark.
 Authenticity is its lifebreath.
 It has the stamp of nativity.
 It has class.
 Yet, it is not an Art film.
 It could be a watershed in Tamil cinema; an artistically made film that could make money as well."
 On 1 November, Ananda Vikatan stated that Haasan underplayed his role well and demonstrated his histrionics as a godfather in the film well, adding that the film stood out for its sets, taking, colour, richness and international quality camera work.
 The magazine gave the film one of its highest marks of 60.
 Jayamanmadhan of Kalki lauded the film, saying it could be watched more than once.
 A 1988 review published in Bombay: The City Magazine described Haasan as having given a "powerhouse performance".
 Writing for India Today in 1989, Madhu Jain believed Nayakan deserved "a permanent place in the Indian cinema pantheon" after watching it at the 12th International Film Festival in Delhi.
+Balumani of Anna praised the acting of Haasan and Janagaraj, Ilayaraja's background score and noted that the actors and technicians who participated in this film are completely united in the film and work with a combined activity that can be called a team spirit which can be seen in every frame of the film.

 Accolades

-The film was India's official submission for the Academy Award for Best Foreign Language Film in 1988 at the 60th Academy Awards; however, it was not shortlisted among the final nominees.
+The film was India's official submission for the Academy Award for Best Foreign Language Film in 1987 at the 60th Academy Awards; however, it was not shortlisted among the final nominees.